catch22/gitit-tasks/README.markdown

 by the list of all (top-level) tasks on the respective wiki page (here, `Shopping List`).

-By default, only tasks which are *open* and *not marked up as "next"* are displayed.
+By default, only tasks which are *open* and *either not marked up as "next" or due* are displayed.